Case Studies (classroom)

 What students will need

-The following workflow is meant as guidance for how you can facilitate a Case Studies learning activity within a classroom with a physical distancing layout.
+The following workflow is meant as guidance for how you can facilitate a Case Studies learning activity within a classroom.

 - Identify a case study or develop a new one.
 The case can be real or hypothetical.

-- Develop a case study handout with a series of questions to guide students’ analysis using Google Docs and/or create a Blackboard Collaborate Ultra session in which students with work collaboratively.
+- Develop a case study handout with a series of questions to guide students’ analysis using Google Docs.

 - Allow time for students to ask questions about the problem presented in the case.